This automates the process of:

 Deprecated: use

-instead- dry_run
+target_projectinstead- dry_run

 Defunct: previously enabgled dry-run to check which variables are missing